purlak/react-final-project/react-client/NOTES.md

   X It uses Create-React-App
-  X Your app should have one HTML page to render your react-redux application X There should be 2 container (manage State) components
-  - There should be 5 stateless (Presentational) components X There should be 3 routes
+  X Your app should have one HTML page to render your react-redux application X There should be 2 container (manage State) components X There should be 5 stateless (Presentational) components X There should be 3 routes
   X The Application must make use of react-router and proper RESTful routing (should you choose to use react-router v3 please refer to the appropriate docs; docs for v4 can be found here)
   X Use Redux middleware to respond to and modify state change